Send the link below via email or IMCopy

 Refers to 'House of David'

 Canaanite ports gain independence from Egyptian, Hittite empires by 1200 BCE

 Phoenician city-states export purple dye, glass, wine, wood, after 800 BCE establish colonies across the Mediterranean,

-Assyrians conquer Phoenician
+Assyrians conquer Phoenician city states

 Carthage (Tunisia) becomes an empire